Big-Bio/MultiLabLeaderboard/README.md

 https://github.com/pimentel/leaderboard

-Unfortunately the google sheerts API he used no longer works.
+Unfortunately the googlesheets API he used no longer works.
 So, here I have updated the API and added multi-lab competition capabilities.
 I have also removed the need to have a paid zapier account.
 So implementing this should be free.

 Now, let's get to setting it up!